AdaCore/training_material/courses/spark_for_ada_programmers/9_type_contracts.rst

 * Type with dynamic predicate further restricted

-  - Not allowed as range in a *for loop*
+  - Not allowed as range in a :ada:`for in ... loop`
   - Not allowed as choice in *case statement* or *case expression*

 --------------------------------